-- 1. Australian offices' local claims on Australian residents.
-For example, any local claim of the Sydney office of an Australian-owned bank on a borrower resident in Australia; - 2.
-Australian offices' cross-border claims on non-residents.
-For example, any claim of the Sydney office of an Australian-owned bank on a borrower resident in New Zealand; - 3.
-Foreign offices of Australian-owned banks' local claims on non-residents.
-For example, any claim of the New Zealand branch of an Australian-owned bank on a borrower resident in New Zealand; and - 4.
-Foreign offices of Australian-owned banks' cross-border claims on non-residents for example, any claim of the New Zealand branch of an Australian-owned bank on a borrower resident in the United States.)
+- 1. Australian offices' local claims on Australian residents for example, any local claim of the Sydney office of a bank on a borrower resident in Australia; and - 2.
+Australian offices' cross-border claims on non-residents for example, any claim of the Sydney office of a bank on a borrower resident in New Zealand.

 The data on financial claims should comprise all those balance sheet items, which represent claims on residents in other individual countries or economies.
 As in the locational statistics, the principal items are deposits and balances placed with banks, loans and advances to banks and non-banks, holdings of securities (including credit linked notes and other collateral debt obligations and asset-backed securities) and participations.

-If derivatives are booked as on-balance sheet items, they should not be reported as part of the item 'On-balance sheet financial claims', but separately under the derivative contracts item.
+Exclude derivative contracts.